 1.5.
 Vehicle searches for weapons incident to lawful detention

-In some circumstances, police can search a vehicle, without a warrant, if they are detaining someone in the car.14 Detaining a person is short than arresting him/her.
+In some circumstances, police can search a vehicle, without a warrant, if they are detaining you in the car.14 Detaining you is short of arresting you.

 Police can conduct a search, though, only to protect their own safety.
 This means police in a search incident to lawful detention may only:

-- search if they believe the suspect is dangerous and can gain control of weapons, and
+- search if they believe you are dangerous and can gain control of weapons, and

 - search areas of the passenger compartment where a weapon may be hidden.15